 What apps are available?

-Several different platforms are being tested.
+Besides Travel Pass, several different platforms are being tested.

 AOKpass, developed by the International Chamber of Commerce, “allows users to present digitally authenticated and secure medical records to border authorities.”